First Things First: Choosing Your Wedding Day

 - Keep in touch with all of your favorite vendors.
 Follow them on their websites and social media platforms to pick up on their trends.
 And, sign up for their emails!

-In order to stay within a budget, keep open-minded while selecting a date.
+In order to stay within a budget, keep open-minded while selecting wedding dates.
 And just maybe, the date that fits into your season and budget ideal, will turn out to be the wedding of your dreams.